-Skip to content
+Skip to main content

+Instead of routing calls through a SIP signaling layer to a platform like LiveKit, you instruct Vobiz to answer the call directly and stream the raw audio over a standard WebSocket connection straight to your server.
+Your server is the AI pipeline.
 This is the lowest-level, most direct integration path available.
 No third-party platform sits between Vobiz and your code.
-Every byte of audio is yours to process however you choose — which means maximum control, minimum cost, and full responsibility for everything that connects the pieces.
+Every byte of audio is yours to process however you choose - which means maximum control, minimum cost, and full responsibility for everything that connects the pieces.

-Voice XML streaming is not a replacement for SIP — it is a different integration layer entirely.
+Key Insight: Voice XML streaming is not a replacement for SIP - it is a different integration layer entirely.
 SIP handles call routing and control at the telephony layer.
 WebSocket streaming handles audio delivery at the application layer.
 You can use both in the same architecture (e.g., SIP to route the call to Vobiz, then VoiceXML streaming to pipe audio to your Python server).

-How WebSocket Streaming Works
+How WebSocket streaming works

 When an inbound call arrives at Vobiz, the platform needs to know what to do with it.
-With Voice XML streaming, you configure a webhook URL that Vobiz fetches, which returns a VoiceXML document containing a <Connect><Stream> directive.
-This tells Vobiz: "Connect this call to my WebSocket server and start streaming audio."
+With Voice XML streaming, you configure a webhook URL that Vobiz fetches, which returns a VoiceXML document containing a <Stream> directive.
+This tells Vobiz: “Connect this call to my WebSocket server and start streaming audio.”

 The VoiceXML directive that starts WebSocket streaming